Former Mastro Auctions executive Doug Allen began serving his federal prison sentence on Tuesday.

 Among other inmates currently at Morgantown are former Congressman Rick Renzi and former Charlotte, NC mayor Patrick Cannon.

-Update: As of June 2017, Allen was listed in the federal prison inmate record locator as being incarcerated at Pekin, IL.
-He is now eligible for release on June 30, 2019.
+Update: As of April 2018, Allen was listed in the federal prison inmate record locator as now being incarcerated at a minimum security prison in Yankton, SD following a brief stay at the federal correctional facility in Pekin, IL.
+He is eligible for release on June 30, 2019.